geminerald/pressie/README.md

 Default Styling:

 ## Wireframes:
-I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq mockups</a> + <a href="https://moqups.com/">Moqups</a>.
-First I started by doing a very basic wireframe for Mobile/Tablet/Desktop on Balsamiq - these were to get a basic understanding of how structurally elements would appear on the page.
-Next I moved onto Moqups to produce a more fleshed out wireframe for each device size, this time using a bit more colour and style.
-You can view this wireframe <a href="https://app.moqups.com/w7v4igcNUn/view/page/aa9df7b72">here</a>.
+I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq mockups</a>.
+To view my mockups please visit my mockup folder above.

-View my wireframes <a href="#">here.</a>
+View my wireframes <a href="https://github.com/geminerald/pressie/tree/master/wireframes">here.</a>

 ## Features: